-One of the biggest selling points of high efficiency (HE) washers is their lower carbon footprint impact on the environment.
-All front load washers and high efficiency top load washers use much less water than a standard top load washer with a center agitator.
-So if this earth friendly feature appeals to you, it makes sense that you would want to use natural products like distilled white vinegar, baking soda and borax as well.
+One of the biggest selling points of a high efficiency (HE) washer is its lower carbon footprint impact on the environment.
+All front load washers and high efficiency top load washers use much less water than a standard washer with a center agitator.
+So, if this earth-friendly feature appeals to you, it makes sense that you would want to use natural products like distilled white vinegar, baking soda, and borax as well.

-Can Natural Products be Used in HE Washers as a Detergent Booster?
+Can Natural Products be Used in HE Washers?

-While high-efficiency (HE) washers do require the use of non-sudsing HE detergent formulas due to lower water levels, the "old-fashioned" detergent boosters like baking soda and borax can still be used in the machines.
-Detergent boosters help whiten whites, remove stains and act as a water softener.
+While high-efficiency (HE) washers do require the use of non-sudsing HE detergent formulas due to lower water levels used in each cycle, the "old-fashioned" detergent boosters like baking soda and borax can still be used in the machines.
+Detergent boosters help whiten whites, remove stains, and act as a water softener.

 Here's how and when to add each one whether your HE machine is a front loader or top loader:

-Baking Soda: Since baking soda is dry, it should not be added to the automatic detergent dispenser with your regular detergent because it can cause clumping and clog the dispenser.
+Baking Soda: Since baking soda is dry, it should not be placed in the automatic detergent dispenser with your regular detergent because it can cause clumping and clog the dispenser.
 Instead, sprinkle 1/2 cup baking soda into the empty washer tub before you load the clothes.
 Baking soda acts as a natural brightener and deodorizer.

 If you dislike commercial fabric softeners, white distilled vinegar can be used instead to help soften the clothes.

-The white distilled vinegar should be added to the fabric softener dispenser so it will be added during the rinse cycle.
+The white distilled vinegar should be placed in the fabric softener dispenser so it will be added during the rinse cycle.
 Fill the fabric softener cup to the top level with the white vinegar.
-The vinegar helps to remove any detergent and soil that is clinging to clothes so it rinses away cleanly leaving your clothes feeling soft and clean.
+The vinegar helps remove any detergent and soil that is clinging to fabric clothes feeling soft and clean.
 There will be no vinegar odor clinging to the fabric.

-An added benefit of using white distilled vinegar is that your washer will be left much fresher and cleaner than if you use fabric softener.
-It is fabric softener residue that traps bacteria and encourages the growth of mold and mildew and odor in front load washers.
+An added benefit of using white distilled vinegar is that your washer will be left much fresher and cleaner than if you use a commercial fabric softener.
+Fabric softener residue traps bacteria and encourages the growth of mold and mildew and causes odor in front load washers.

-It is safe to use NON-SUDSING household ammonia in high efficiency washers.
+It is safe to use NON-SUDSING household ammonia in HE washers.
 Take extra care to read the label and make sure that there will be no excessive suds.
 The ammonia can be added directly to the washer drum before loading the dirty clothes and adding water.

 NEVER MIX CHLORINE BLEACH AND AMMONIA.
 Combining the two creates TOXIC FUMES that are deadly.